 I kept an iPhone1 photo blog at mobilelene.blogspot.com from January 2008 until my phone turned itself off for the last time in September of 2012.
 I chose to post 2,578 images from my daily life and special trips during that time, though I took thousands more.
 I was so prolific that I wound up producing a hefty series of books which include every photo I took and saved on my phone, less a few duplicates.
 Even after nine thick volumes, the book set still remains to be completed.
 (It takes a long time to lay out books with a thousand images or so each!)

-Looking back through the blog and through my books, I can see patterns in my habits and interests that weren't obvious to me at the time; changes in the weather; changes in my relationships; and my clear enthusiasm for all of my passions.
+Looking back through the blog and through my books, I can see patterns in my habits and interests that weren't obvious to me at the time, affection for the weather, and my clear enthusiasm for all of my passions.
 I can see how I revisit subjects until I have a favorite image of them, something that captures the way I want to remember them, and then I stop photographing that subject unless I see some new aspect of it.
 This means a flurry of photographs when something is "new," and then a gradual decrease as I look at those same topics more thoughtfully.

 I've learned from my photo journal habits, and now also have a massive collection of images to draw inspiration from for my other interests, which include painting and drawing.

 When my iPhone1 shut off, I decided to make a change in how I share.
 I am still keeping a photo journal, but now I am keeping a private one, and am publishing album-length selections on my Google+ account.
+(These will migrate to other platforms once Google+ is turned off in 2019.)
 I am also waiting to publish rather than doing so immediately, so I can do so with a sense of what is important to me in retrospect, rather than in the moment.
 This is educational for me in different ways than my immediate posting was.

 I highly recommend keeping a photo journal, whether or not you choose to publish it on the web, print the collections as books, or just keep the images in your archive.
 The long-term perspective a photographic journal provides can give you insights on your work and serve as inspiration for future projects.